box/box-python-sdk-gen/docs/zip_downloads.md

 ### Arguments

 - zip_download_id `str`
-  - The unique identifier that represent this &#x60;zip&#x60; archive.
+  - The unique identifier that represent this `zip` archive.
+Example: "Lu6fA9Ob-jyysp3AAvMF4AkLEwZwAYbL=tgj2zIC=eK9RvJnJbjJl9rNh2qBgHDpyOCAOhpM=vajg2mKq8Mdd"
-  - Used as `zip_download_id` in path `path` of the API call
-- headers `GetZipDownloadStatusHeadersArg`
+- extra_headers `Optional[Dict[str, Optional[str]]]`
-  - Used as headers for the API call
+  - Extra headers that will be included in the HTTP request.

 ### Returns

 This function returns a value of type `ZipDownloadStatus`.

-Returns the status of the &#x60;zip&#x60; archive that is being downloaded.
+Returns the status of the `zip` archive that is being downloaded.